15 Types of Butterflies in Colorado

 Arrowhead Blue is a beautiful butterfly species that can be found in Colorado.

-These butterflies are known for their bright blue wings with black and white markings.
-They are a medium-sized butterfly with a wingspan of around 1.5 inches.
+These medium-sized butterflies, with a wingspan of around 1.5 inches, are known for their bright blue wings with black and white markings.

 Arrowhead Blue butterflies can be found in open areas such as meadows, prairies, and roadsides.